History of Greek: Koine Greek

+The language border between Latin- and Greek-influenced regions of the Roman Empire according to various linguists.

 For centuries, the Greek language had existed in multiple dialects.
 As Greek culture under Alexander the Great (356–323 BC) and his successors spread from Asia Minor to Egypt and the border regions of India the Attic dialect became the basis of the Koiné (Κοινή; "common").
 The language was also learned by the inhabitants of the regions that Alexander conquered, turning Greek into a world language.
 The Greek language continued to thrive after Alexander, during the Hellenistic period (323 BC to 31 BC).
 During this period the Septuagint, a Greek translation of the Hebrew Bible, appeared.

-For many centuries Greek was the lingua franca of the eastern half of the Roman Empire.
+For many centuries Koine Greek was the lingua franca of the eastern half of the Roman Empire.
 It was during Roman times that the Greek New Testament appeared, and Koiné Greek is also called "New Testament Greek" after its most famous work of literature.

 Medieval Greek

 Distribution of Greek dialects in Asia Minor after the fall of the Byzantine Empire.
 Demotic in yellow.
 Pontic in orange.
 Cappadocian Greek in green.

 Medieval Greek, also known as Byzantine Greek, is the stage of the Greek language between the beginning of the Middle Ages around 600 and the Ottoman conquest of the city of Constantinople in 1453.
 The latter date marked the end of the Middle Ages in Southeast Europe.
 From 620 onwards, Greek was the only language of administration and government in the Byzantine Empire, due to the reforms of Heraclius.
 This stage of language is thus described as Byzantine Greek.
 The study of the Medieval Greek language and literature is a branch of Byzantine Studies, or Byzantinology, the study of the history and culture of the Byzantine Empire.

 The beginning of Medieval Greek is occasionally dated back to as early as the 4th century, either to 330, when the political centre of the monarchy was moved to Constantinople, or to 395, the division of the Empire.
 However, this approach is rather arbitrary as it is more an assumption of political as opposed to cultural and linguistic developments.
 It is only after the Eastern Roman-Byzantine culture was subjected to such massive change in the 7th century that a turning point in language development can be assumed.
 Medieval Greek is the link between the ancient and modern forms of the language because on the one hand, its literature is still strongly influenced by Ancient Greek, while on the other hand, many linguistic features of Modern Greek were already taking shape in the spoken language.